TeamEver/everblock/README.md

 - `[evercontact]`: Display PrestaShop native contact form.
 - `[everstore 4]`: Display store information id 1.
 - `[video https://www.youtube.com/embed/35kwlY_RR08?si=QfwsUt9sEukni0Gj]`: Display a YouTube iframe of the video whose sharing URL is in the parameter (may also works with Vimeo, Dailymotion, and Vidyard).
+- `[everaddtocart ref="1234" text="Add me to cart"]`: Creates an add to cart button for product reference 1234 with the text "Add me to cart".
+By clicking on the link, the product will be automatically added to the cart and the user will be redirected directly to the cart page.
+Also works in emails.
+- `[everfaq tag="faq1"]`: Shows FAQs related to the faq tag
+- `[productfeature id="2" nb="12" carousel="true"]`: Displays 12 products with the ID 2 feature, in the form of a carousel (the carousel is optional, you must have slick slider by activating it in the module configuration)
+- `[productfeaturevalue id="2" nb="12" carousel="true"]`: Same as before, but this time concerns products that have the characteristic value id 2